sam-grant/RadialField/README.md

 - Direct measurement code can be found in **EDM**

+- `BeamGunSim` comprises a failed attempt to make a proper go at a radial field simulation using the beam gun.

+- `GridSubmit` is a directory used for submission to FermiGrid (for making beam position histograms).

 - Radial field estimation code can be found in `RadialFieldEstimation`, which may be operated in the following way:

-  0)

   1) `CMacros/ReadNearlineTrees.C` is for producing beam position histograms from the nearline if you want results quickly.
 If you have a production dataset to work with use `gm2analyses/EDM/fcl/RunCaloBeamPositionPlots.fcl`.
 I have a SAM dataset for the beam position histograms made already, called `caloBeamPosPlots_EDM`.
 Might be worth updating it as we add more datasets.
 The plots themselves are stored on `/pnfs/GM2/persistent/EDM/Data`.